 196. Site-related population data are available for many wetlands from the International Waterbird Census (IWC) of Wetlands International, from national waterbird monitoring schemes contributing to the IWC, or indeed from specific surveys undertaken at the site concerned.
 Contact Wetlands International for details of availability of relevant data held by the IWC (see below).

-197. Current estimates of the sizes of all waterbird species’ populations and 1% thresholds for those populations for which there is a reliable population size estimate are also available in Wetland International’s periodic publication Waterbird Population Estimates, available in the Waterbird Populations Portal.
-If this Criterion is being applied to a waterbird species or population which is either not covered in Waterbird Population Estimates, or for which that publication does not provide a 1% threshold or the threshold provided is considered to be out of date, an alternative source of the population size estimate may be used and details of the source must be provided, both to the Secretariat and to Wetlands International (to maintain a log of such instances).
+197. Current estimates of the sizes of nearly all waterbird species’ populations and 1% thresholds for those populations for which there is a reliable population size estimate are available in Wetlands International’s Waterbird Populations Portal.
+If this Criterion is being applied to a waterbird species or population which is either not covered in the Waterbird Populations Portal or for which that publication does not provide a 1% threshold or the threshold provided is considered to be out of date, an alternative source of the population size estimate may be used and details of the source must be provided, both to the Secretariat and to Wetlands International (to maintain a log of such instances).
 In doing so, details of the methodology for the estimate, which should be well-founded, are to be provided.

+197bis.
+See paragraph 186 above for definition of regularly, paragraph 187 on data interpretation and analysis, and paragraph 188 on frequency of data collection, all of which issues are relevant to Criterion 6.

 Potential ambiguities and pitfalls

-198. In completing the RIS, indicate the actual total number of waterbirds present, and preferably, when available, the average total number from several recent years, and the percentage this represents of the population size of the relevant biogeographic population.
+198. In completing the RIS, indicate the total number of waterbirds present, and preferably, when available, the average total number from several recent years, and the percentage this represents of the population size of the relevant biogeographic population.
 It is not sufficient simply to restate the Criterion, i.e., that the site supports >1% of a biogeographic population.
+See paragraph 186bis for ideal recency of data.

 199. Non-native waterbirds are not applicable under this Criterion (refer also to section 5.7.3 above, “Non-native species”).